Citra Award for Best Actress

 The Citra Award for Best Actress (Piala Citra untuk Pemeran Utama Perempuan Terbaik) is an award given at the Indonesian Film Festival (FFI) to Indonesian actresses for their achievements in leading roles.
 The Citra Awards, described by Screen International as "Indonesia's equivalent to the Oscars", are the country's most prestigious film awards and are intended to recognize achievements in films as well as to draw public interest to the film industry.

-Sha Ine Febriyanti is the most recent winner for her performance in Andragogy at the 2023 ceremony.
+Sheila Dara Aisha is the most recent winner for her performance in Sore: Wife from the Future at the 2025 ceremony.

 History

 The Citra Awards, then known as the Indonesian Film Festival Awards, were first given in 1955 to two winners without a nomination process: Dhalia (Lewat Djam Malam) and Fifi Young (Tarmina).
 The two-way tie, also found in the Best Film and Best Actor categories, was controversial as film critics considered Lewat Djam Malam the superior film, leading to allegations that Djamaluddin Malik had bought Tarminas prize.
 Succeeding festivals were held in 1960 and 1967 and annually since 1973.

 There were no Citra Awards given between 1993 and 2003 due to sharp decline in domestic film production.
 It was reinstated as an annual event in 2004 after receiving funds from the Indonesian government.

 Christine Hakim is the most decorated actress with 6 awards out of 10 nominations in this category.
 She has also received 3 additional awards out of 4 nominations in the Best Supporting Actress category, bringing her overall total to 9 awards out of 14 nominations.
 Meriam Bellina has won twice out of 6 nominations, whereas Lydia Kandou and Yenny Rachman each won 2 of their 5 nominations.
 Atiqah Hasiholan has received the most nominations without winning any with four, followed by Jajang C. Noer, Nurul Arifin, Paramitha Rusady, and Zoraya Perucha with three nominations without any wins.
 However, Noer has two wins as a supporting actress for Mer's Lips in 1992 and Cinta tapi Beda in 2013.

 Asha Smara Darra became the first trans woman to receive a Citra Award nomination in 2023 for her debut performance in Sara.

 Two actresses from the same film have been nominated for Best Actress in the same year: Pasir Berbisik and Eliana, Eliana in 2001, Virgin in 2005, as well as Mengejar Mas-Mas in 2007.
 Of these, only Dinna Olivia (Mengejar Mas-Mas) managed to win.